Johnson City Medical Center, Woodridge Hospital,

 At the Johnson City Medical Center, visitors, patients, and staff members enjoy gardens that are designed to reduce stress and provide a sense of hope and renewal.

 Tropical plants have been added indoors in several high traffic areas, providing a calm and interesting diversion for those who view them.

 The Master Gardeners are on site once a week throughout the year.
 Because the gardens are located near entrances to the hospital, the gardeners are very visible and easily accessible to anyone who has gardening questions.
 They field a variety of impromptu and wide ranging inquiries.

 Woodridge Hospital is a 75-bed facility that provides mental health and chemical dependency services for children, adolescents and adults.
 The Master Gardeners plant and maintain several gardens on the property.

 The gazebo garden offers a pleasant place for visitors to rest and relax.

 A butterfly garden provides interest in a patient courtyard.

 Fall asters brighten the landscape.

-Volunteers have completed Master Gardener certification
+All hospital garden volunteers have attained Master Gardener certification

-as well as the Hospital Volunteer Orientation Program.
+and have completed the Hospital Volunteer Orientation Program.